 \subsection{Subaru Observations}

 We observed MACS1752 and ZWCL1856 with the Subaru Telescope Suprime-Cam on the nights of 2013 July 13, 2014 February 26, and 2015 September 12 (PI: D. Wittman).
 The multi-band imaging is summarized in Table \ref{table:subaru_data}.
-During observations, a dither and rotation of the camera between shots was applied to enable minimization of stellar diffraction spikes and removal of saturation trails through our data reduction process.
+During observations, a dither and rotation of the camera between exposures was applied to enable minimization of stellar diffraction spikes and removal of saturation trails through our data reduction process.

-Basic data reduction steps (bias and overscan subtraction, flat fielding, geometric distortion correction, etc.) were performed using the Subaru Suprime-Cam software SDFRED2 \citep{2002yagi, 2004ouchi}.
-We used SCAMP \citep{bertinscamp} to determine an astrometric solution with Pan-STARRS \citep{2016chambers} as the alignment catalog.
-The astrometric solution was handed to SWARP \citep{bertinswarp} where a median co-added mosaic image was created.
-Utilizing the median mosaic image, we masked artifacts such as saturation trails, cosmic rays, bad pixels, etc. and re-SWARPed the images with the mask weighting to produce a mean coadded mosaic image.
-The mean coadded mosaic images for each galaxy cluster are approximately $40\arcmin$ in diameter and have the standard 0\farcs2 pixel scale.
-We select the observations with the longest exposure times to perform our WL analysis: $i$-band and $r$-band for MACS1752 and ZWCL1856, respectively.
+Basic data reduction steps (bias and overscan subtraction, flat fielding, geometric-distortion correction, etc.) were performed using the Subaru Suprime-Cam software SDFRED2 \citep{2002yagi, 2004ouchi}.
+We used SCAMP \citep{bertinscamp} to determine an astrometric solution with Pan-STARRS1 \citep{2016chambers} as the alignment catalog.
+The astrometric solution was handed to SWARP \citep{bertinswarp} where a median, co-added mosaic image was created.
+Utilizing the median mosaic image, artifacts such as saturation trails, cosmic rays, bad pixels, etc. were masked and the images were re-SWARPed with the mask weighting to produce a mean, co-added mosaic image.
+The mean, co-added mosaic images for each galaxy cluster are approximately $40\arcmin$ in diameter and have the standard Suprime-Cam 0\farcs2 pixel scale.
 Figure \ref{fig:pretty_image} shows our Subaru imaging for MACS1752 (left) and ZWCL1856 (right) with X-ray (blue) and radio observations (red) of the ICM features enhanced in the RGB image.